Skip to main content

 Hardwoods such as oak, teak, iroko, and mahogany are premium materials.
 They offer excellent durability, strength, and appearance but come with significantly higher costs.
 Softwoods like pine, spruce, and fir are affordable, widely available, and ideal for most DIY projects.

 A common cost-saving strategy is to use hardwood only where strength or visibility matters—posts, beams, or handrails—while using softwood for infill boards or panels.
+That said, don't assume softwood automatically means lower quality.
+A well-treated softwood can outlast a poorly maintained hardwood in certain outdoor settings.
+Our breakdown of oak timber properties explains why some hardwoods command such a premium, which might help you decide if the extra cost is justified.

 Treated vs Untreated Timber Costs